-This is a five-card major system.
-It is a relay system but the natural framework means it can be played without relay continuations.
-This system is virtually convention free.
+This is a five-card major natural system.
+It is a relay system but the frame work is natural and it can be played without relay continuations.
+Perhaps most importantly of all, this system is virtually convention free.
 It is directed at bidding the hand you hold.
-Logically, it is impossible to do better than that.
-The opening bids are limited both in strength and in the shapes they may contain.
+Logically, how is it possible to do better than that?
+The opening bids are natural and limited both in strength and in the shapes they may contain.
 The range of pass is 0-9 points.
 Whether you are locked in a part-score battle or searching for a key queen for that grand slam, you will outdo your standard-playing opponents consistently.
 You will know more about what is going on than they do.